Montagu–Chelmsford Reforms: Reforms

 In late 1917, Montagu went to India to meet Lord Chelmsford, the Viceroy of India, and leaders of Indian community, to discuss the introduction of limited self-government to India, and the protection rights of minority communities.
 He drew up a report, with Bhupendra Nath Bose, Lord Donoghmore, William Duke and Charles Roberts.

-The report went before the Cabinet on 24 May and 7 June 1918 and was embodied in the Government of India Act of 1919.
+The report went before the Cabinet on 24 May and 7 June 1918 and was embodied in the Government of India Act 1919.
 The reforms represented the maximum concessions the British were prepared to make at that time.
 The franchise was extended, and increased authority was given to central and provincial legislative councils, but the Viceroy remained responsible only to London.

 The changes at the provincial level were very significant, as the provincial legislative councils contained a considerable majority of elected members.
 In a system called "diarchy", the nation-building departments of government were placed under ministers, who were individually responsible to the legislature.
 The departments that made up the "steel frame" of British rule were retained by executive councillors, who were nominated by the governor.
 They were often but not always British and were responsible to the governor.
 The Act of 1919 introduced diarchy to the provinces.

 Accordingly, the rights of the central and provincial governments were divided in clear-cut terms.
 The central list included rights over defence, foreign affairs, telegraphs, railways, postal, foreign trade etc. The provincial list dealt with the affairs like health, sanitation, education, public work, irrigation, jail, police, justice, etc. The powers that were not included in the state list were vested in the hands of the central government.
 In case of any conflict between the "reserved" and "unreserved" powers of the State (the former included finance, police, revenue and publication of books, and the latter included health, sanitation and local-self government), the governor had the final say.
 In 1921, the "Diarchy" was installed in Bengal, Madras, Bombay, the United Provinces, the Central Provinces, the Punjab, Bihar and Orissa, and Assam; in 1932 it was extended to the North-West Frontier Province.

 In 1921, another change that had been recommended by the report was carried out by elected local councils being set up in rural areas, and during the 1920s, urban municipal corporations were made more democratic and "Indianized".

 The main provisions were the following: